ReginaDivaDharma/ChoubaWealth/README.md

 A Discord bot for tracking stocks and savings.
 Basically monitors international stocks with live prices, converts USD to IDR automatically, and summarizes everything in a clean monthly check-in.

-𓆝 𓆟 𓆞 𓆝 𓆟

 ## Features

-🧸ྀི Track international stocks with live prices from Yahoo Finance 🧸ྀི Track USD cash (converted from IDR)
+🧸ྀི Track international stocks with live prices from Yahoo Finance

+🧸ྀི Track USD cash (converted from IDR)

-🧸ྀི Track Indonesian savings & reksadana (IDR only) but this is still manual insert, not API based yet 🧸ྀི Auto-converts USD → IDR using live exchange rates 🧸ྀི One command monthly summary (`!summary`)
+🧸ྀི Track Indonesian savings & reksadana (IDR only) but this is still manual insert, not API based yet

-𓆝 𓆟 𓆞 𓆝 𓆟
+🧸ྀི Auto-converts USD → IDR using live exchange rates

+🧸ྀི One command monthly summary (`!summary`)

 ## Tech Stack